sweta-8/VM-Live-Migration/README.md

 1. First, install Ubuntu or any OS on virtual machine manager (VMM).

-2. Create libvrt-img folder in /var/lib and create images folder in the
+2. Create libvrt-img folder in /var/lib and create images folder in the libvrt-img.
-    > libvrt-img.

-3. Mount the VMM disk image of created VMM from /var/lib/libvrt/images
-    > in /var/lib/libvrt-img/images using command:
+3. Mount the VMM disk image of created VMM from /var/lib/libvrt/images in /var/lib/libvrt-img/images using command:

-Sudo mount –bind /var/lib/libvrt/images /var/lib/libvrt-img/images
+    > Sudo mount –bind /var/lib/libvrt/images /var/lib/libvrt-img/images

 1. Run sudo apt install nfs-kernal-server.

-2. Add ip addresses of your guest machines or NFS client to
+2. Add ip addresses of your guest machines or NFS client to /etc/hosts.allow Or run
-    > /etc/hosts.allow Or run sudo ufw allow from 10.130.171.189 to any
+    > sudo ufw allow from 10.130.171.189 to any port nfs
-    > port nfs

-3. Run sudo systemctl restart nfs-config.service to apply changes.
+4. Run sudo systemctl restart nfs-config.service to apply changes.

-4. Run sudo systemctl status nfs.service to know the status of nfs
+5. Run sudo systemctl status nfs.service to know the status of nfs server.
-    > server.

-5. Update /etc/exports with
+6. Update /etc/exports with

-“*/var/lib/libvirt-img/images ip_addr1(rw,sync,no_subtree_check)
+ > “*/var/lib/libvirt-img/images ip_addr1(rw,sync,no_subtree_check) ip_addr2(rw,sync,no_subtree_check)”*
-ip_addr2(rw,sync,no_subtree_check)”*

 1. Run exports –arv ---------------- to update all the setting

 On both Guest Machine (source & Destination)
 --------------------------------------------

-1. Make libvirt-img folder in /var/lib directory and create images
-    > folder in the libvrt-img.
+1. Make libvirt-img folder in /var/lib directory and create images folder in the libvrt-img.

 2. Run command--

-*Sudo mount server_ip_addr:/var/lib/libvrt-img/images/
+ > Sudo mount server_ip_addr:/var/lib/libvrt-img/images/ /var/lib/libvrt-img/images/
-/var/lib/libvrt-img/images/*

-1. Run ls command in /var/lib/libvrt-img/images directory to verify if
-    > the disk image from server was mounted in your guest machine or
+1. Run ls command in /var/lib/libvrt-img/images directory to verify if the disk image from server was mounted in your guest machine ornot.
-    > not.

-2. Run VMM and use that mounted image from server to run virtual
+2. Run VMM and use that mounted image from server to run virtual machine.
-    > machine.

 3. If it runs, then successful mounting of image was done.
 Yess!!!!!!

 Process for Live Migration
 -------------------------------------------------------------------------

 Note: - To migrate a vm to another machine using qemu+ssh you need to have the SSH keys generated beforehand of the destination system.

-1. Add the “hostname” of source & destination in /etc/hosts on both
+1. Add the “hostname” of source & destination in /etc/hosts on both source and destination.
-    > source and destination.host

 2. Run command on source --